iitsalex/monkey-type/README.md

 # contributions
 Hello!
-This is my branch for monkey-type where I would like to try and help development.
+This is my branch for monkey-type where I try to help development.
 Listed below are some things I worked on.
 - option to hide timer bar when doing a timed test

 # about